compose-spec/compose-spec/02-model.md

 Distinction within Volumes, Configs and Secret allows implementations to offer a comparable abstraction at service level, but cover the specific configuration of adequate platform resources for well identified data usages.

 A **Project** is an individual deployment of an application specification on a platform.
 A project's name is used to group resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
-A Compose implementation creating resources on a platform MUST prefix resource names by project and set the label `com.docker.compose.project`.
+If you are creating resources on a platform, you must prefix resource names by project and set the label `com.docker.compose.project`.

 Project name can be set explicitly by top-level `name` attribute.
-Compose implementation MUST offer a way for user to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.
+Compose offers a way for user to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.

 Project name MUST contain only lowercase letters, decimal digits, dashes, and underscores, and MUST begin with a lowercase letter or decimal digit.